metrorailings/OwlBlog/content/posts/preseason-review-falcons-1.md

 7\.5

 **COACHING TURNOVER**
-On offense, the only significant change was a new coach being hired this year to oversee wide receivers after last year's coach was fired for training a sorry bunch of receivers outside of Davante Adams.
+On offense, the only major change was a new tight ends coach coming into the organization after Mike Mularkey retired.

-On defense, an assistant coach from Minnesota's staff has been poached to come in and mentor the secondary.
+On defense, just about the whole staff has been shaken up from last year.
+Some assistants have been retained, but reassigned into different (usually more specific) roles.
+Other assistants have been replaced by new faces or junior assistants from last year.
+Clearly, Dan Quinn was convinced another set of changes were due this offseason.
+One more thing worth noting is that Bob Sutton was brought on as an advisor.

 ***